 It was the 1866 Bridge of Styx that saved the Swan River from destruction.
 Once that bridge was built, and the railway bridge soon afterwards, it was just too hard to get the bridges out of the way to expand the port further upriver.
 Various plans had the port expanding all the way to Perth, with Freshwater Bay being totally filled in.
 The railway bridge built in the 1880s was later moved closer to the traffic bridge but thank goodness for Governor Hampton's Folly.
 The other thing that saved the Swan River of course was the limestone bar across the mouth of the river.
 If that hadn't been there the lovely river would have been a commercial traffic sewer all the way to Perth.
 The bar wasn't able to be removed until 26 years after the traffic bridge was built.
 (John Dowson, personal communication)

 The Fremantle History Society met 24 February 2015 at the Traffic Bridge for a talk about it from the Heritage Panel of Engineers Australia.
 The FHS reproduced the handouts on their website, but they are Word documents and you'll have to download them to see them.
 Look for Fremantle Bridges 1 and Fremantle Bridges 2.

-The bridge in the above photograph is not the present rail bridge, which is not in the same place.
+The bridge in the above photograph is not today's rail bridge, and is not in the same place as the present one.
 The current bridge comes to the shore further east (to the left).
-The bridge was removed upstream to allow the harbour to be expanded eastwards, following the Tydeman Report of 1949.
-The first rail bridge was built in 1880 or shortly afterwards.
-It collapsed in a flood in 1926, raising the question of the eastern extension of the harbour, but it was decided then to repair the old bridge for the time being.
+A second bridge was built upstream to allow the harbour to be expanded eastwards, following the Tydeman Report of 1949.
+This 1881 rail bridge collapsed in a flood in 1926, raising the question of the eastern extension of the harbour, but it was decided then to repair the old bridge for the time being.